Vmateo15/Microsoft-Sentinel-SOC-LAB/report/SOC-Lab-Final-Report.md

 ### Event ID 4625 - Failed Logon

-Repeated failed Windows logon attempts were detected against Administrator-related accounts from multiple external IP addresses.
+Repeated failed Windows logon attempts were detected against Administrator related accounts from multiple external IP addresses.

 One source IP generated more than 3,000 failed authentication attempts.

-The activity was consistent with automated credential-guessing behavior.
+The activity was consistent with automated credential guessing behavior.

 ### Event ID 4688 - Process Creation

-A PowerShell process creation event was identified using encoded-command syntax.
+A PowerShell process creation event was identified using encoded command syntax.

 The activity was reviewed because encoded PowerShell commands can be used to obscure command execution.